-Saturday, February 7, 2026
+Saturday, March 7, 2026

 Arizona Archeological Society

-Phoenix Chapters, Saturday February 4th, 2026
+Phoenix Chapter, Saturday February 4th, 2026

 Our speaker will be Felipe Molina.
 Mr. Molina is a life-long resident of Yoem Pueblo (Marana) and member of the Pascua Yaqui Tribe.
 He is an oral historian, a teacher of Yaqui language and culture, an experienced and accomplished deer singer and practitioner of other parts of the pahko, and an author and mentor to young Yaquis.
 A sought-after ceremonial leader, he has performed at many public gatherings internationally.
 Molina will continue to work with a group of apprentices, teaching and learning traditional Yoeme foodways and cultural expressions.
 See attached links: